Fractional susceptibility functions for the quadratic family: Misiurewicz-Thurston parameters

 Note for further use that, setting $Q\phi (t)=\phi (-t)$, $T_a\phi(t)=\phi(t+a)$, we have

 The case which will interest us most is $\eta=1/2$, that is, ``half Riesz potential integrals'' or ``half Riemann--Liouville integrals.''
 In \S\ref{half+}, we recall the proof of a key observation of Abel regarding the ordinary one-sided half-Riemann--Liouville integral of square root spikes, and we present its two-sided version, Lemma~\ref{halff}.
 (Lemma~\ref{halff} will be a key ingredient to prove our main result in Section~\ref{rigorr}.)

-\subsection{Abel's remark: One-sided half integration of square-root spikes.}
+\subsection{Abel's remark: One-sided half integration of square-root spikes}

 In this section, we recall a result of Abel on one-sided half integrals (Lemma~\ref{halff+}) and extend it to two-sided half integrals (Lemma~\ref{halff}).
 The corresponding results will be used to prove Lemma~\ref{AbelMarchaud} below about the half Marchaud derivative of a spike.